 Entrepreneurs pool resources – sometimes, we call them factors of production – and productively empower them to start a business.
 These resources include land or natural resources, labor, and capital.

 Land.
-For example, entrepreneurs cultivate barren land for planting agricultural products, as factory locations or other commercial building locations.
+For example, entrepreneurs cultivate barren land to plant agricultural products, such as factories or other commercial building sites.
 In other cases, they mine metal minerals, process them, and turn them into various goods, from household appliances to industrial goods such as machinery.

 Labor.
 Entrepreneurs empower the workforce by utilizing their skills and knowledge, both for physical and non-physical work.
 And workers can use their skills and knowledge to make money.
 Conversely, without working, their skills and knowledge are wasted.